teonimesic/docserve/docs/architecture.md

-# docserve Architecture
+# mdocserve Architecture

 > **Note**: This project is based on [mdserve](https://github.com/some-natalie/mdserve) but has evolved significantly with a complete React frontend rewrite and recursive folder support.

 ## Overview

-docserve is a modern markdown documentation server with live reload, featuring a React-based single-page application for the frontend and a Rust backend for file serving and WebSocket communication.
+mdocserve is a modern markdown documentation server with live reload, featuring a React-based single-page application for the frontend and a Rust backend for file serving and WebSocket communication.

 **Core Architecture**: React SPA + Rust API Server + WebSocket Live Reload